modoboa/modoboa/doc/getting_started/plugins.rst

   (advanced users)
 * An assisted mode: you create filters using an intuitive form

-To use this plugin, your hosting setup must include a ManageSieve server and your IMAP server must support the Sieve language.
-Don't panic, Dovecot supports both :-)

-Refer to :ref:`dovecot` section if you want to active those features into Dovecot.
+To use this plugin, your hosting setup must include a *ManageSieve* server and your local delivery agent must understand the *Sieve* language.
+Don't panic, *Dovecot* supports both :-) (refer to :ref:`dovecot` to know how to enable those features).

 .. note::
-   The sieve filters plugin requires that the webmail plugin is activated and configured.
+   The sieve filters plugin requires that the :ref:`webmail` plugin is activated and configured.

-Go the admin panel and modify plugin's parameters in order to communicate with the ManageSieve server (default values are displayed below)::
+Go the online panel and modify the following parameters in order to communicate with the *ManageSieve* server (default values are displayed below)::

   SERVER = localhost